ExpediaDotCom/haystack/docs/getting_started.md

 #### Using fakespans

+## Using the prebuilt binaries
+Choose the binary corresponding to Operating System and architecture from [here](https://github.com/ExpediaDotCom/haystack-idl/releases).
+Alternatively, you can use the fakespans-downloader script to download fakespans binary, if your operating system is either Mac or Linux.

+## Building fakespans
 Run the following commands on your terminal to start using fake spans.
 You will need to have the Go language installed in order to run `fakespans`.

  ```shell